Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Examples

-The last bound~\eqref{eq:bruss-tsl2} applies in the absolutely irreversible regime where $\eprEX$ diverges.
+The last bound $\Tcyc\ge \wassLen/ \avgAct$ holds even in the absolutely irreversible regime where $\eprEX$ diverges.
 These bounds are illustrated in Figure~\ref{fig:bruss-new}(h) for $\kThree\in[\kThreeMin,\kThreeMax]$.
 The excess EP bound is relatively tight across the range of $\kThree$ values.
-The EP bound and absolute irreversibility bounds~\eqref{eq:bruss-tsl2} are essentially equivalent, since EP is very large for this system.
+The EP-based bound and absolute irreversibility bound are essentially equivalent, since EP is very large for this system.